-As the State's independent transport safety investigator, responsible for serving the safety interests of the travelling public and those of the rail, bus and ferry operators who provide passenger and rail freight services, OTSI has continued to make a significant contribution to public transport and rail freight safety through its direct investigative involvement with service providers, industry regulators, government divisions and authorities, and the general public.
+As the State's independent transport safety investigator, responsible for serving the safety interests of the travelling public and those of the rail, bus and ferry operators who provide passenger and rail freight services, the Office of Transport Safety Investigations (OTSI) has continued to make a significant contribution to public transport and rail freight safety through its direct investigative involvement with service providers, industry regulators, government divisions and authorities and the general public.
 In particular, it has:

 - Fostered constructive and open working relationships with transport industries, transport service providers, unions, regulators, the media and the general public. - Cooperated with the Australian Transport Safety Bureau (ATSB) in keeping with the terms of the Collaboration Agreement which came into effect on 20 January 2013.
-Under the agreed terms, OTSI conducts railway accident and incident investigations in accordance with the provisions of the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB as the national rail safety investigator. - Maintained its currency and capability as a multi-modal transport accident investigator through the application of contemporary investigative practices and liaison with other investigative jurisdictions, to improve its incident response procedures, investigation management and report presentation. - Supported the investigating officers in completing the formal training modules in the ATSB's Diploma of Transport Safety Investigations as a mandatory prerequisite to conducting rail safety investigations in accordance with the terms of the National Rail Safety Investigator Collaboration Agreement.
-To date four OTSI investigators have been awarded the Diploma. - Initiated investigations into 23 incidents (seven ferry, seven bus and nine rail) accidents and incidents.
-Seven of the rail investigations were initiated under the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB in accordance with the Collaboration Agreement.
-This is a significant increase on the 2014-15 period. - Completed investigations into two of those accidents, together with nine accident investigations carried forward from 2014-2015. - In accordance with the Passenger Transport Act 1990 (NSW), the reports into seven of those accidents and incidents have been tabled in Parliament and are publicly available on the OTSI website.
-The other four were completed on behalf of the ATSB and published on their website to which there is a link from OTSI's website.
+Under the agreed terms, OTSI conducts selected railway accident and incident investigations in accordance with the provisions of the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB as the national rail safety investigator. - Maintained its currency and capability as a multi-modal transport accident investigator through the application of contemporary investigative practices and liaison with other investigative jurisdictions, to improve its incident response procedures, investigation management and report presentation. - Initiated investigations into 17 accidents and incidents (10 bus, one ferry and six rail).
+Four of the rail investigations were initiated under the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB in accordance with the Collaboration Agreement. - In accordance with the Passenger Transport Act 1990 (NSW), the reports into 13 accidents and incidents have been tabled in Parliament and are publicly available on the OTSI website. - OTSI saw benefit by sharing lessons learned from our investigations directly with operators, regulators and other agencies through industry forums and inter-agency committees.
+This lead to significant change in safety practices. - During 2016-2017, OTSI introduced response triggers to incidents and accidents which has lead to more deployments and has aided the scoping of investigations.
+Additionally, as a small agency, this has assisted in OTSI's resource management. - In 2016-2017, the Chief Investigator initiated an investigation at the request of the Minister for Transport and Infrastructure.

-The Office has received considerable support from many departments, authorities, offices and organisations throughout the year.
-This support has greatly assisted the Office to perform its various functions.
+OTSI has received considerable support from many departments, authorities, offices and organisations throughout the year.
+This support has greatly assisted OTSI to perform its various functions.
 I'm most grateful for that support and assistance.
-Most importantly, the Office has had the benefit of the cooperation of rail, bus and ferry operators in the course of its investigations.
-Without that cooperation which is gratefully acknowledged, it would be more difficult for OTSI to achieve its purpose of improving public transport safety.
+Most importantly, OTSI has had the benefit of the cooperation of rail, bus and ferry operators in the course of its investigations.
+Without that cooperation, which is gratefully acknowledged, it would be more difficult for OTSI to achieve its purpose of improving public transport safety.
 The members of the OTSI team also warrant special mention for their dedication and sustained commitment to the primary purpose of improving public transport safety.

 Throughout the reporting period, OTSI has continued to make a direct contribution to the provision of safer public transport services and rail freight services in NSW.
 Its place as one of the important State agencies which provides essential public services to the people of NSW is firmly established.
-I look forward to further developing the capability and capacity of the Office to ensure that it continues to serve the broadest possible safety interests of transport industries, operators and the travelling public in NSW.
+I look forward to further developing the capability and capacity of OTSI to ensure that it continues to serve the broadest possible safety interests of transport industries, operators and the travelling public in NSW.